jhunbaclaan/pokemondatabase/README.md

 Keep this terminal window open.
 **To check if your installation was successful, use `pip list | grep MODULE_NAME`.
 This will return any matches along with their versions.**
 # Running the Database
 Running the database is simple, no matter how you set up the database.
+However, please make sure that when running the database, your directory is set to the location of the file that is supposed to be ran.
+For example, if you are running `league_portal`, make sure your directory is `../database_mysqlpkg`.
 ## If You Setup via MYSQL
-1. From the Anaconda environment terminal, run the following command: `streamlit run testing.py`.
+1. From the Anaconda environment terminal, run the following command: `streamlit run league_portal.py`.
 This will show the user login screen.
-For a draft screen, run `streamlit run testing2.py`.
 2. You will be able to interact with the screens and navigate the database as you'd like.
-## If You Setup via MYSQL
+## If You Setup via pandas
-1. From the Anaconda environment terminal, run the following command: `streamlit run test2.py`.
+1. From the Anaconda environment terminal, run the following command: `streamlit run testing.py`.
 This will show the user login screen.
+For a draft screen, run `streamlit run testing2.py`.
 2. You will be able to interact with the screens and navigate the database as you'd like.